DerickEddington/nixos-config/.new-installs/README.md

     named `~/.git` to prevent users' homes from being seen as repositories most of the time.
 You must temporarily make `git` use `~/.dotfiles` when needed:

-    - My `with-unhidden-gitdir` command is provided by my `dotfiles` repository for this purpose and was installed during the above steps (unless you removed it from `environment.systemPackages` in `/etc/nixos/configuration.nix`).
+    - My `with-unhidden-gitdir` command is provided by my `dotfiles` repository for this purpose and was installed during the above steps.
 It simply temporarily creates a `.git` symlink to the repository directory (actually, to the `.git-hidden` that references `~/.dotfiles`) during the execution of a given command and then deletes the symlink.
 E.g.:
       ```shell
       cd ~
       with-unhidden-gitdir git status